phelang/burger-builder/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-## Available Scripts
+## Burger Builder

-Burger builder demo.
-Build burger, login, sing up, checkout and orders<br>
+Burger builder online.
+You can Login, Sing-Up, Checkout and View Orders<br>
 Open [https://burger-builder-8c5e4.firebaseapp.com/](https://burger-builder-8c5e4.firebaseapp.com/) to view it in the browser.